zannloo/tp/docs/DeveloperGuide.md

 * **CLI**: Command Line Interface, a text-based interface for interacting with a computer program.
 * **Architecture Diagram**: A high-level diagram explaining the design architecture of the ProfBook application.
 * ***Folder structure***: The organization of directories and subdirectories within ProfBook to represent the hierarchy.
-* **UI component**: Manages the user interface of the application, interacting with the Logic component.
-* **Logic component**: Executes user commands, communicates with the Model, and manages the application's logic.
-* **Model component**: Stores and manages ProfBook data, including information about root, groups, and students.
-* **Parser component**: Handles the interpretation of the users input.
-* **Storage component**: Handles the storage and retrieval of ProfBook data, interacting with the Model component.
 * **Common classes**: Classes shared among multiple components in the ProfBook application.
 * **Root**: Directory which contains all groups.
 * **Group**: Directory which contains Students within the specific group.